Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time: Self and Pair Mobilities

 Because we use a non-Gaussian tensor product kernel \eqref{eq:es}, the pair mobility for two blobs in an unbounded domain does not have a strictly isotropic form, even in the absence of discretization errors, and, furthermore, the pair mobility is difficult to compute analytically.
 In Appendix~\ref{sec:valid:pairmob:TP} we examine the pair mobility in the absence of walls numerically using a (large) TP domain.
 Our main conclusion is that the results obtained with the ES kernel are within a percent of those for a Gaussian kernel, and are isotropic to an accuracy of at least two digits for the kernel and grid choices we selected.

-Here we briefly investigate the behavior of the linear and rotational relative mobility of pairs of identical particles at the same height $z$ above the wall, separated by a distance $d=3R_{h},4R_{h},8R_{h}$ in the $x$ direction.
+Here we briefly investigate the behavior of the linear and rotational relative mobility of pairs of identical particles at the same distance $z$ from the bottom wall, and separated by a distance $d=3R_{h},4R_{h},8R_{h}$ in the $x$ direction.
+The presented results here serve solely as consistency checks and validation of our solver against available analytical and well-established numerical solutions.
+In Sec.~\ref{sec:colloidallayers:lanczos} we investigate in more detail some of the interesting behavior of the translation-translation pair mobility in a slit channel.

-First, we examine the pair-wise components of $\sM{M}^{tt}$ in Fig.~\ref{fig:pair_tt}.
-All numerical results compare well to the reference results, i.e., PRPB in BW geometry, and a doubly-refined result in SC geometry, for both $w=4$ and $w=6$.
+First, we examine the pair-wise components of $\nu^{tt}$ in Fig.~\ref{fig:pair_tt}.
+All numerical results compare well to the reference results, i.e., RPB in BW geometry, and a doubly-refined result in SC geometry, for both $m=4$ and $m=6$.
 For each mobility component considered, we see that when the particles are near the wall, greater separation leads to reduced magnitude of coupling.
-This is also the case further away from the bottom wall, except for $\mu_{xz}^{tt}$.
-It is also interesting to note that in BW geometry, $\mu_{zz}^{tt}$ have local minima in the coupling when particles aren't overlapping the wall, and the $z$ location of these minima increase with particle separation.
-In SC geometry, $\mu_{zz}^{tt}$ have similar minima pattern, but for $d=8R_{h}$, we do not obtain a minimum.

-In Fig.~\ref{fig:pair_rr}, we inspect the pair-wise components of $\sM{M}^{rr}$, $\mu_{yy}^{rr}$, $\mu_{xx}^{rr}$, $\mu_{xz}^{rr}$, and $\mu_{zz}^{rr}$.
-Our numerical results compare very well to the reference results in either geometry, despite the weakness of the coupling.
-As for translation-translation, the coupling decreases with particle separation, except in the case of the perpendicular-parallel component $\mu_{xz}^{rr}$.
-There is a similar minima pattern for $\mu_{yy}^{rr}$ when particles are not overlapping the wall, analogous to that observed for $\mu_{zz}^{tt}$ in Fig.~\ref{fig:pair_tt}.
-While the mobilities behave similarly in both SC and BW, we actually see a local minimum in $\mu_{xx}^{rr}$ in SC for $d=8R_{h}$.
+This is also the case further away from the bottom wall, except for $\nu_{xz}^{tt}$.
+In Fig.~\ref{fig:pair_rr}, we inspect the pair-wise components of $\nu^{rr}$.
+Our numerical results compare very well to the reference results in either geometry.
+As for translation-translation, the coupling decreases with particle separation, except in the case of the perpendicular-parallel component $\nu_{xz}^{rr}$.
+Lastly, in Fig.~\ref{fig:pair_tr}, we consider the pair-wise components of $\nu^{tr}$, and see that the reference results compare well to our numerical results.
+We highlight the same effects due to periodicity in $xy$ as seen in Fig.~\ref{fig:self_tr} through the non-periodized RPB kernel (dotted lines) for $\nu_{yx}^{tr}$ and $\nu_{xy}^{tr}$.
+Both $\nu_{yx}^{tr}$ and $\nu_{xy}^{tr}$ decay in a half-space as the particles are further from the bottom wall, but the periodicity in $xy$ leads to a plateau in the mobility.